JSAbrahams/mamba/README.md

 ## ⌨️ Code Examples

 Below are some code examples to showcase the features of Mamba.
+We highlight how functions work, how de define classes, how types and type refinement features are applied, how Mamba can be used to ensure statelessness, and how error handling works.
 For more extensive examples and explanations check out the [documentation](https://joelabrahams.nl/mamba_doc).

 ### ➕ Functions